Merkoba/Meltdown/commands.md

 ### upload

-Upload text to a hosting service
+Upload text to a hosting service.
+Optional 'all' or 'last' argument

 ---